-- To develop a fully outsourced DSS manufacturing and logistics partnership to: - o enable the Company to meet demand from its current and expected customers; - further improve product ruggedness and reliability (tailored specifically to the resources sector) to reduce field support costs; - o reduce cost of goods (COGS) to streamline production and increase product margins; - o increase competitive barriers to entry; and - o to continue development and enhancement of the DSSi to support existing customers and to underpin the Company's services offering which is expected to generate significant revenue in future years.
+- To successfully implement phase one of the Caterpillar Global Mining strategic alliance, by supplying and supporting our Fatigue Monitoring Systems within the Caterpillar dealer network - To progress the other phases of the alliance, including the joint product development and technology licensing opportunities. - To continue to grow the mining opportunities outside the Caterpillar alliance to: - o enable the Company to meet demand from its current and expected customers; - o further improve product ruggedness and reliability; - o reduce cost of goods (COGS) to streamline production and increase product margins; - to continue development and enhancement of the DSSi product and service to support existing customers and to underpin the Company's services offering.

-With the increased demand levels for the DSS product, Seeing Machines has commenced migration to a fully outsourced manufacturing and logistics model.
-A select group of manufacturers are currently being evaluated based on their ability to provide world-class ruggedized DSS products and scale to meet our rapid growth in unit sales in the current and future financial years.
-The selected supplier will be expected to manufacture and assemble all of the system components and ship direct to distributors and customers.
+The Company continues its plans to migrate to a fully outsourced DSS manufacturing and logistics model.
+A select group of manufacturers are being evaluated based on their ability to provide world-class ruggedised DSS products and scale to meet our rapid growth in unit sales in the current and future financial years.